Sliding Doors vs Bi-Fold Doors: What should I choose?

 Choosing the right bi-fold or sliding door for your property is important, not only to create the wow factor but also in terms of how you will use the door.

-Both options allow you to open wide apertures of your home to the outside, and flood your home with light, but which options are right for you?
+Both options allow you to open wide apertures of your home to the outside and flood your home with light, but which option is right for you?

 Pros of a Bi-Fold Door